corbining/VMUnet-MSADI/README.md

 # VMUnet-MSADI

-This is the official code repository for "VMUnet-MSADI：Visual Mamba UNet Fusion Multi-Scale Attention and Detail Infusion for Unsound Corn Kernels Recognition". {[Arxiv Paper](https://)}
+This is the official code repository for "VMUnet-MSADI：Visual Mamba UNet Fusion Multi-Scale Attention and Detail Infusion for Unsound Corn Kernels Recognition".

 ![framework](img/framework.png)